Albacore Tuna with Eggplant, Peppers, and Tomatoes

 Add the eggplant, peppers, olives and capers to the sauce.
 Mix in the wine and bring to a simmer.
 Season the sauce to taste with salt and pepper.
 Sprinkle the tuna with salt and pepper.
 Add to the sauce and simmer until just cooked through, about 5 minutes.

-Spoon the couscous onto 2 plates.
-Spoon all the fish, and generous servings of the sauce and vegetables atop the couscous.
+Spoon quinoa onto 2 plates.
+Spoon all the fish, and generous servings of the sauce and vegetables atop the quinoa.
 Sprinkle with additional marjoram and serve right away.

 San Marzano Tomatoes- Canned San Marzano tomatoes have a sweeter flavor and richer texture than other canned Italian tomatoes.
 Those grown organically are even tastier.
 To break up the tomatoes, I often squeeze them through my fingers into the pan; work slowly and gently or the juices might spray onto cloths or the kitchen counter.

 Coming tomorrow: Penne with Eggplant, Peppers, and Goat Cheese